 About Ethan Joella

 Ethan Joella teaches English and psychology at the University of Delaware.
-He is the author of A Little Hope.
+He is the author of A Quiet Life and A Little Hope.
 Joella currently lives in Rehoboth Beach, Delaware.